The Ultimate Guide to the Japan Rail Pass

 The Japan Rail Pass, often called the JR Pass, is a special nationwide train pass designed to give foreign tourists unlimited access to JR train rides all over the country.
 The pass is valid for 7, 14, or 21 consecutive days and provides unlimited rides on JR trains, select JR-operated buses, and even the JR Miyajima ferry.
 It’s one of the most convenient ways to explore Japan, especially if you’re going to be traveling to several different cities instead of focusing on one region.

-So who are Japan Railways?
+So, who are Japan Railways?
 Well, JR is actually a group of regional companies that work together to operate much of the country’s extensive rail network.
-This includes the world-famous Shinkansen bullet trains as well as local commuter lines, and regional routes.
+This includes the world-famous Shinkansen bullet trains as well as local commuter lines and regional routes.
 JR doesn’t operate absolutely everything, though, so not all journeys will be covered.

 We think that unlimited Shinkansen travel is the biggest perk of the pass.
-These trains are not only punctual and comfortable, they’re also super fast, which makes cross-country travel an absolute breeze.
-Plus, they tend to be expensive so if you’re going to be using them a lot, the JR pass can save you a significant chunk of change.
+These trains are not only punctual and comfortable, but they’re also super fast, which makes cross-country travel an absolute breeze.
+Plus, they tend to be expensive, so if you’re going to be using them a lot, the JR pass can save you a significant chunk of change.
 Travel on the two fastest services does cost a bit extra, but we’ll dive more into that below.

 Ultimately, whether the pass saves you money depends on your route – and that’s what we’re here to help you work out.
-But as a general rule, it’s excellent value if you’re planning on making multiple long-distance journeys.
+But as a general rule, it’s an excellent value if you’re planning on making multiple long-distance journeys.

 How Much Does the JR Pass Cost?